georou/filebeat-selinux/README.md

 !!
 You will need to add the specific permissions to allow filebeat to read logs that you want !!

+I have added a boolean(filebeat_can_read_all_system_logs) you can use that might make it simpler but bear in mind this is a blanket allow to read all logs.

 ## Installation
 ```sh